k3s-io/docs/docs/installation/network-options.md

 --vpn-auth-file=$PATH_TO_FILE
 ```

+Optionally, if you have your own Tailscale server (e.g. headscale), you can connect to it by appending `,controlServerURL=$URL` to the vpn-auth parameters

 :::caution Warning

 If you plan on running several K3s clusters using the same tailscale network, please create appropriate [ACLs](https://tailscale.com/kb/1018/acls/) to avoid IP conflicts or use different podCIDR subnets for each cluster.